95 Amp Alternator

 The mounting position and adjustment are the same.

-This little retainer is a great idea and it does fit perefectly over my stock plastic connector.
+This little retainer is a great idea and it does fit perfectly over my stock plastic connector.
 This alternator

 apparently fits a few models, because I don't think that this was a Triumph clip, even on a Spitfire.